- Local every day in

 As time went on, Tinsley moved on to debate foreign policy, and in the process became more aware of the world around him.
 It led him to thinking about politics, and about what his role might be some day.

-There were a number of former debaters in the “judge’s lounge” (aka the English High School choir room), as well as ordinary folks who saw the call for volunteers in the JP Patch or who volunteered through Boston Cares.
+There were a number of former debaters in the “judge’s lounge” (aka the English High School choir room), as well as ordinary folks who saw the in the JP Patch or who volunteered through Boston Cares.
 The age range for judges runs from college students to retirees.

 Among those judges waiting to be assigned to a particular debate were several community members from JP who came to support this activity with different backgrounds and reasons to be there.
 Idan Ben Arieh of South JP was a debater himself not long ago.
 He credits debate with giving him the confidence to speak in front of others, helping him articulate his thoughts.